Do you know how to prepare your business for sale?

 11. Valuate your company before facing the sale process

-You must take time to understand the different valuation methods and the values at which other comparable companies have been sold to have a logical orientation of the range of value that yours may have to depend on the actions you take.
+You must take time to understand the different valuation methods.
+Also, the values of companies similar to yours that have been sold.
+This way, you’ll have a logical orientation of your value range depending on your actions.

-During one of the sale stages, the potential buyer will always perform an audit or due diligence of the financial, legal, commercial, labor, environmental, and business aspects of the company to be acquired.
-Therefore, anticipating possible contingencies that may arise in the due diligence is essential to prepare your business for sale
+During the final stages of the sale, the potential buyer will always perform an audit or due diligence of the company’s financial, legal, commercial, labour, environmental, and business aspects.
+Therefore, anticipating possible contingencies that may arise in the due diligence is essential to prepare your business for sale.

-On the other hand, there is a lot of information to prepare for the buyer’s review, so anticipating its preparation will speed up the subsequent review process and will alert you to possible deficiencies in the information.
+On the other hand, there is a lot of information to prepare for the buyer’s review.
+Anticipating its preparation will speed up the subsequent review process and alert you to possible deficiencies in the information.

 As you have seen, you cannot go out to sell without first preparing yourself.
-If you want to reach your goal and sell your company, start training now.
+Start training now if you want to reach your goal and sell your company.
 Preparation will be the key to your success.

-If you are considering the sale of your company and need professional advice, please contact us or fill out the form below:
+Are you considering the sale of your company and need professional advice?
+Do not hesitate to get in touch with us or fill out the form below: